 Tax officials raid premises of former National Stock Exchange chief Chitra Ramakrishna, say reports

-The searches came in the backdrop of an order that said Ramakrishna took decisions at NSE based allegedly on the guidance of an unknown Himalayan ascetic.
+The searches came in the backdrop of an order that said Ramakrishna took decisions at NSE allegedly based on the guidance of an unknown Himalayan ascetic.

 The Income Tax Department on Thursday carried out searches at premises linked to former National Stock Exchange Chief Executive Officer Chitra Ramakrishna in Mumbai, Mint reported.